- Suite Enterprise includes one standard sandbox and one partial premium sandbox instance.

 - Group memberships

-When you create a full production premium sandbox, up to 100,000 non-closed tickets, and associated end users, will be copied.
+When you create a full production premium sandbox, up to 100,000 non-closed tickets and the related end users will be copied.

 For more information about creating and managing premium sandboxes, see Managing Premium Sandboxes.

 Replication occurs automatically when you create a sandbox through Admin Center.
-The replication retrieves data from the production instance and then creates the configuration and content in the sandbox, creating a new subdomain.
+The replication retrieves data from the production instance and creates the configuration and content in the sandbox, creating a new subdomain.
 The process will not affect the performance of your production instance.
 Data is only retrieved from the production instance, so nothing will be added, updated, or deleted there.
-The configuration of your sandbox instance will change rapidly while the replication is occurring so it is best to not use it during the process.
+The configuration of your sandbox instance will change rapidly while the replication is occurring, so it's best to avoid using it during the process.

 To complete the replication, Zendesk creates an internal copy of the data to be migrated.
 Once this migration is complete, this copy is deleted.
 A deleted Premium Sandbox is not recoverable.